farzaa/BuildSpace/blocks/b4_api_riot.md

 ## Get the Encrypted Summoner ID w/ Python
 Time for the easy part :).

-Open up VSCode and run this code:
+Open up VSCode and run the following code.
+I highly recommend you type all this out yourself.
+Never just copy paste code!
+You'll learn much slower if all you do is copy paste.

     import requests
     summoner_name = "Doublelift"